ALL ABOUT AMERICA AND AMERICANS

 Everything came to a standstill in July 1974, when amateur golfers across the country went on strike.
 For ten long weeks they refused to play even a single hole, as President Cakes ignored their demands for pay.
 Eventually the army was brought in to calm the situation and provide a replacement service.

 The most popular sport is Big Chessel Beating, in which contestants jump seven times in a northerly direction, then hop twice to the east and pirouette four times to the south.
-The winner is the first to arrive back at base square while shouting "I've won, I've won, I've won".
+The winner is the first to arrive back at base square while shouting "I've won!
+I'm the best!
+I'm a hero!"

 Babies are taught map-reading skills before they can even walk.
-This means that, if they get separated from their designated care provider, they can crawl home on their own.
+This means that, if they get lost, they can crawl back home on their own.